Bertie and Sarah Cloake's family history

 High Country travellers aking a break at the Tekapo Hotel c1913

 They were not alone in their adventure.
-Bertie's brother Arthur would follow with his bride Alma Chubb, and Sarah's sisters Annie and Emmy (the latter with husband Bill Harper) joined the exodus, weaving a tight-knit web across the oceans.
+Bertie's brother Arthur would follow with Alma Chubb to be his bride.
+Sarah's sisters Annie and Emmy (the latter with husband Bill Harper) joined the exodus, weaving a tight-knit web across the oceans.

 Building a Life in Canterbury

 Here, Bertie turned his hands to beekeeping, starting with just a handful of hives.
-What began as a modest venture blossomed into Cloake's Honey, one of the largest apiaries in the South Island, a testament to the Cornish work ethic and resilience that Sarah embodied.
+What began as a modest venture blossomed into Cloake's Honey, which son Harry developed into one of the largest apiaries in the South Island, a testament to the Cornish work ethic and resilience that Sarah embodied.

 The Cloake Family in New Zealand